BDC Hamburger Icon

 Image source: Microsoft Excel

 Introduced in the late 1980s, Microsoft Excel is one of the most popular and well-known spreadsheet software programs.
-It is often viewed as the gold standard of spreadsheets and offers many features, from basic mathematical formulas to more complex automations and programming solutions via Visual Basic for Applications (VBA) macros.
+It is often viewed as the gold standard of spreadsheets, and it offers many features, from basic mathematical formulas to more complex automations and programming solutions via Visual Basic for Applications (VBA) macros.
 Excel is accessible as a desktop software or web-based application for licensed Microsoft Office users.

-“I use Microsoft Excel most often because of its versatility and wide user base,” said Michael Sena, lead analytics consultant at SENACEA.
+“I use Microsoft Excel most often because of its versatility and wide user base,” said Michael Sena, lead analytics consultant at Senacea.
 “The Excel web app also comes in handy, allowing you to embed spreadsheets on the website.
 It can be miraculous for creating online calculators.”

 2. Google Sheets